 We helped to build Human Rights Watch and other organisations advocating for human rights principles and disseminating information about repression.
 We supported the campaign to establish the International Criminal Court.
 We helped the peace process in Northern Ireland, and, later, work on torture and extrajudicial rendition of terror suspects to countries where torture was practiced with impunity.
 We funded forensic excavation of mass graves, and efforts to memorialise human rights abuses and atrocities.
 We supported environmental groups, particularly in authoritarian and post-authoritarian contexts.

-Philanthropy today is not an easy field to navigate.
-Our partners, however, do extraordinary work in a range of countries, recording human rights abuses, helping victims of torture and refugees, advocating for the de-criminalisation of homosexuality, freedom of expression, and much more.
+Our partners do extraordinary work in a range of countries, recording human rights abuses, helping victims of torture and refugees, advocating for the de-criminalisation of homosexuality, freedom of expression, and much more.
 We support work on sites of environmental contamination and chemical regulation, and fund a number of academic institutions in a range of disciplines.

 Much has changed since 1995, but our principles and values remain the same.
+We still find hope in the people we fund and the work they do.

 Sigrid Rausing